Should I Also Give Vitamins To The Wildlife I Care For?

 At one time, I mixed one crushed and powdered vitamin tablet with one 1,000 mg calcium carbonate tablet (generic Tums™).
 But I found that birds of prey objected to the flavor.
 So more recently I simply grind eggshells into a very fine powder in a coffee grinder and add that to the diets as seen above.

-I prefer to begin compounding with products marketed for humans.
+I prefer to begin compounding my own with products marketed for humans.
 If a niche veterinary supplement you buy off the shelf lacks effectiveness, contains an ingredient miscalculation or some unexpected toxicity, few wildlife rehabilitators are likely to ever know.
 But if a national brand of human vitamins or calcium supplement has one of the same defects and 5 million people get a tummy ache, all of us are likely to know.

 I began experimenting with added vitamins because I knew that many rehabilitators of wild birds occasional encounter young, fast-growing birds that develop leg weakness.
 Leg and foot weakness in birds is a common problem.
 It goes by many names, “curly or curled toe paralysis” “splay leg”, “swimmers”, etc., When it occurs in the poultry industry is call perosis.
 In poultry chicks it symptoms are leg or foot weakness, twisted or splayed hock joints and “slipped leg tendons” it is also referred to as chondrodystrophy or tenosynovitis.
-Visually similar problems can be due to improper flooring. ( read here ) The problem has been blamed on the lack of many factors.
+Visually similar problems can be due to improper flooring. (read here) The problem has been blamed on the lack of many factors.
 Deficiencies in one or more of the B complex of vitamins is often suspected – particularly thiamine and riboflavin.
 Unlike the fat soluble vitamins A, E (tocopherols) & D3 that the body can store, B vitamins must be provided daily.
 High quality meat is a good source of B vitamins.
 However most wildlife rehabilitators rely on the B vitamins in cat or dog food to furnish adequate amounts.
 That might not always be the case.
-The baking process destroys much of the B vitamins present – particularly Thiamine (aka vitamin B-1).
+The baking process destroys much of the B vitamins present – particularly thiamine (aka vitamin B-1).
 Thiamine loss during petfood manufacture can exceed 90%.
-So the petfood companies fortify their products with industrially-synthesized thiamine mononitrate. (ask me for Molnar2017) It appears that any nutrient or vitamin deficiency that slows the normal development of cartilage in young growing birds is responsible. ( ask me for Wise1973 )
+So the petfood companies fortify their products with industrially-synthesized thiamine mononitrate. (ask me for Molnar2017) It appears that any nutrient or vitamin deficiency that slows the normal development of cartilage in young growing birds is responsible. (ask me for Wise1973)

 How Much Of This Mix Would I Give?